RedHatProductSecurity/rapidast/README.md

 - HTML, JSON and XML report generation
 - Integration with Google Cloud Storage and [OWASP DefectDojo](https://owasp.org/www-project-defectdojo/)

-RapiDAST is to be used for testing purpose, and should not be used on production systems.
+RapiDAST is for testing purposes, and should not be used on production systems.

 ## Quickstart